PatricioHenrry/patriciohenrry/README.md

    ## 🌐 Hi there 👋 I am Patricio 😄
-<h2>🖥️ I am a Data Science and Artificial Intelligence student with practical experience in data analysis, automation, cleaning, and visualization.
+<h2>🖥️ I am a Data Science and Artificial Intelligence student with real experience in data analysis, automation, cleaning and visualization, and web.

   I have strong skills in Python, SQL, Power BI and developing user-friendly tools for efficient data management.